 You can find out more about the Government’s Help to Buy schemes at helptobuy.gov.uk/equity-loan.
 If you want to know more about what Help to Buy is when it comes to buying at new home at the Park, please contact us.

-Here’s an example of how Help to Buy could help you:
+Here’s an illustration of how Help to Buy could help you purchase a two bedroom Himley :

-*This illustration is provided on the basis of a capital repayment mortgage over a 30-year term on a two-year fixed rate of 1.64% with a £999 arrangement fee and a free basic mortgage valuation.
-This is an example rate; these vary daily so this illustration does not constitute an offer – this rate and product was valid at the point of printing.
-Mortgages are subject to full underwriting, affordability and credit scoring via the lender.
+*This illustration is provided on the basis of a capital repayment mortgage over a 30-year term on a two-year fixed rate of 1.54% with a £999 arrangement fee and a free basic mortgage valuation.
+This is an example rate; these vary daily so this illustration does not constitute an offer.
+Mortgage is subject to full underwriting, affordability and credit scoring via the lender, this rate and product was valid at point of printing** The government will provide an Equity loan of up to 20% of the value of the property.

 If you want to know more about the Help to Buy scheme and discover an easier way to get your foot on the housing ladder, we’ll get a member of our panel of expert professional financial advisers to talk you through it.